 Honorable mention of the past editions

-2019: Clarissa Thieme Can't You See Them? – Repeat.
+2020: Mazen Khaddaj THE ARTISTS ARE NOT PRESENT 2019: Clarissa Thieme Can't You See Them? – Repeat.
 2018: Wermke/Leinkauf 4.
-HALBZEIT 2017: Marlene Maier FOOD ONLY EXISTS IN PICTURES 2016: Jorlander Gsponder / Yves Netzhammer / Annette Brütsch / u.a.
+HALBZEIT 2017: Marlene Maier FOOD ONLY EXISTS IN PICTURES 2016: Jolander Gsponder / Yves Netzhammer / Annette Brütsch / u.a.
 PETER LIECHTI – DEDICATIONS 2015: Kerstin Honeit Talking Business 2014: Daniel Laufer REDUX 2013: Franz Christoph Pfannkuch γαλαξίας (GALAXIS) 2011 Ryota Kuwakubo THE TENTH SENTIMENT 2010: Anthony McCall LEAVING [WITH TWO-MINUTE SILENCE]

 Head of Monitoring